Utilities

 path/k_mapper.py nx ny nz QE_nscf_output

-is the path of utility
+where path is the path of utility folder, QE_nscf_output is the

 path of the QE nscf output file given to Yambo.